shapelets/khiva-python/README.md

 > Note **Windows' users**: Search your 64-bits version [here](https://www.python.org/downloads/windows/)

 ### Install latest version
-Install latest stable version of Khiva.
-Follow the steps in the respository [Khiva repository](https://github.com/shapelets/khiva)
+Install latest stable version of Khiva library.
+Follow the steps in the "Installation" section of the [Khiva repository](https://github.com/shapelets/khiva)

-Install Khiva-python.
-It is just needed to execute the next command in your command line console in the root directory of the project:
+To install the Khiva Python binding, we just need to execute the following command:
 ```bash
 python setup.py install
 ```

 ### Install any release
-Donwload and install you selected Khiva release from [Khiva repository](https://github.com/shapelets/khiva/releases)
+Install the prerequisites listed in the "Installation" section of the [Khiva library repository](https://github.com/shapelets/khiva).
+Download and install your selected Khiva release from [Khiva repository](https://github.com/shapelets/khiva/releases).

-Install the python library compatible with the Khiva library installed previously.
-Follow the steps to install the Khiva python library explained in [pypi](https://pypi.org/project/khiva/).
+Install the Khiva python binding compatible with the Khiva library installed previously.
+Follow the steps to install the Khiva python binding explained in [pypi](https://pypi.org/project/khiva/).

 ## Executing the tests:
-The tests can be executed and they are located in <project-root-dir>/tests/unit_tests.
+All tests can be executed separately, please find them in <project-root-dir>/tests/unit_tests.

 ## Documentation
-This Python library follows the standard way of writing documentation of Python by using Sphinx.
+This Khiva Python binding follows the standard way of writing documentation of Python by using Sphinx.

 In order to generate the documentation (in html format), run the following command under the <project-root-dir>/docs folder:
 ```bash